claudiom4sir/MdVRNet/README.md

 The testset directory is expected to contain only a video sequence represented by image files, such as png or jpg.

 ## Citations
-If you think this project is useful for your research, please cite our paper
+If you think this project is useful for your research, please star this repo and cite our paper
 ```
 @conference{visapp22,
     author={Claudio Rota. and Marco Buzzelli.},